TheBigBookMan/grad-dip/Databases/Introduction to databases.md

 -   Represesnts aspects of the real world through raw data (facts)
 -   Logical collection of data with inherent meaning
 -   Data is build and designed for a specific purpose (business )
+- Data can be stored as a set of documents usually represented in JSON or XML format

 ### DBMS